 Our recommendations above are what we think are currently the best robot vacuum cleaners for most people.
 We factor in the price, feedback from our visitors, and availability.

-If you would like to do the work of choosing yourself, here is the list of all our robot vacuum reviews.
+If you would like to do the work of choosing yourself, here's the list of all our robot vacuum reviews.
 Be careful not to get too caught up in the details.
 While there's no single best option that's perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.